tdavis433/Treasurecoastai-/DEMO_SCRIPT.md

 A: "The AI detects lead intent naturally in conversation and collects contact information inline.
 Leads are saved automatically with AI quality scoring."

 **Q: Can it book appointments?**
 A: "Yes!
-The AI collects booking preferences and contact info, creates an internal record, then redirects users to the client's existing booking/payment platform.
-We don't process payments - we capture intent and hand off."
+The AI collects booking preferences and contact info, creates an internal record, then redirects users to the client's existing booking platform.
+We capture intent and hand off to their system."

 **Q: Do you handle payments?**
 A: "No, payments are handled by the client's existing system.
 We capture the booking intent and redirect to their Square, Calendly, Acuity, or whatever they use.
 This keeps things simple and compliant."